Spanish nobility in Cuba: History

-This all changed when Cuban Revolution took place on the island; soon the Communist government moved against these nobles, forcing many to return to Spain or into exile in the United States.
+This all changed with the Cuban Revolution of 1959; soon the Communist government moved against these nobles, forcing many to return to Spain or into exile in the United States.

-The last titled nobleman to live in Cuba, Don Ignacio Ponce de León y Ponce de León, Marqués de Aguas Claras and Count de Casa Ponce de León y Maroto died in La Habana in 1973 leaving a remaining descendant.
+The last pre-1898 nobleman to live in Cuba, Don Ignacio Ponce de León y Ponce de León, Marqués de Aguas Claras and Count de Casa Ponce de León y Maroto, died in Havana in 1973 leaving a remaining descendant.